MoserMichael/dockerdashphp/notes/notes-talk.md

 > docker inspect 'alpine:latest'

 This shows a lot of information:
+You can see:
     The command that is run by default - if you create a container without specifying a run command, the environment for that command - very important if you need to debug a docker container.
     The operating system and processor architecture of that image.

 Let's check the architecture of the previous image: amd64 - as requested.

-Now lets run the container: don't worry, docker can run both images, both with native cpu architecture and with amd64, however the non native architecture will start slower and run slower, docker has to emulate the amd64 instruction set on this machine, it's all running in a virtual machine!
+Now lets run the container: don't worry, docker can run both images, both with native cpu  architecture, which is arm64, and with amd64.
+Now docker will need more memory and time for the non native architecture, because docker has to translate all of the instructions of the amd64 instruction set to the 64 bit arm instruction set.

-In fact all Linux images are virtualized on the mac, however if you run a linux container on a linux host then that is much cheaper - these are run as cgroup containers; here the image of the container is running on the same kernel as the host operating system, however with greater isolation - the processor ids, and file descriptors of the container are in a separate namespace and do not overlap with those of the host operating system.
-However on the mac the containers are all running as virtual machines.

 ----

 Let's create a running container based on a docker image.

 In the 'Images tab' we have a 'Create Container' link - now this is a screen with many options, but don't worry!

+In this page we can only create docker containers running in 'detached mode' - they are like daemon or service, without a visible input or output stream.

+:: Container Name: my-env

+I am giving this container a name, that has a meaning - no two containers can have the same name, so this is a way to make sure that we don't start this container twice.

+:: Command: sleep infinity

+This will create a container with a main command that is just keeping busy, so that the container won't just exit.

+:: Mounted Volumes: /Users/mmoser:/var/homedir

+The home directory on my mac will be visible as /var/homedir from inside the container

+:: Network mode: Host

+The container will share exactly the same network as the host, if a process inside the container is listening to a port, then this service will also be reachable from the current user on the mac.

+This is not the default networking mode: the default setting is 'bridge', here where a virtual ethernet adapter is created for the container. a process running inside the contaienr can still connect to any host visible on the mac os, all of the network traffic is forwarded ot the real network adapter, However a service running inside the container which is listening on a port has a harder job: in 'bridge' mode we need to explicitly forward this port from the host network to the container network (see the 'Exposed ports' field in this form)

+Let's start the thing.

+[Containers]

+The Containers screen has a new entry for the new container.

+/New Tab/ is opening a

 =======